-Make sure you have extra blankets and a spare comforter for each sick family member.
+Make sure you have extra blankets and a spare comforter for each family member.
 This is especially helpful should the stomach flu rear its ugly head!
 I speak from experience – many times over:(

 Here are items everyone should have on hand:

 - disposable gloves

 - tissues in every bedroom

 - cooling gel pads or flexible ice packs

 - tracking sheet (free printable in resource library)

 - extra set of sheets for each bed

 - applesauce, crackers, clear juice, broth packets, popsicles